Friday, January 23, 2015

 We nursed him back to life.

-We had a giraffe get his neck stuck in the top of a tree.
+A giraffe got its neck stuck in the top of a tree.

-We had a rhino get stuck in the mud and it took a huge truck to pull him out.
+A rhino got stuck in the mud, and it took a huge truck to pull it out.

 All those memories soon began to fade as I fell into a deep sleep.

-Sadly, I no longer have my pet Spot or my best friend who was the love of my life for both left this world many years ago.
+Sadly, I no longer have my pet Spot or my best friend, who was the love of my life, both of whom I lost in this world many years ago.

-I never thought I would outlive my best friend but here I lay in this bed all alone with just my memories and some days no memories at all.
+I never thought I would outlive my best friend, but here I lie in this bed all alone with just my memories and some days no memories at all.

-Growing old is not so bad but I sure would be nice to have my best friend at my side.
+Growing old isn't so bad, but It Would be nice to have my best friend at my side.

 Little Spooners